benpartington/canvas_editor/README.md

 Edge cases and future features I would like to implement include:
 - Accounting for user trying to paint a pixel when they haven't created a canvas
-- Printing the canvas after it has been defined

 Commands